edgelesssys/contrast/docs/docs/basics/confidential-containers.md

 ## Kata Containers

 [Kata Containers](https://katacontainers.io/) is an OCI runtime that runs pods in VMs.
-The guest VM spawns an agent process that accepts management commands from the Kata runtime running on the host.
+The pod VM spawns an agent process that accepts management commands from the Kata runtime running on the host.
 There are two options for creating pod VMs: local to the Kubernetes node, or remote VMs created with cloud provider APIs.
 Using local VMs requires either bare metal servers or VMs with support for nested virtualization.
 Local VMs communicate with the host over a virtual socket.